1DSAG/UI5-Best-Practice/README.md

    ![add a reviewer to the pull request](img/35-PR-reviewer.png)

 9. Changes necessary after the PR was created?
-   Simply commit to the branch of your fork &rarr; the PR gets updated automatically
+   Simply commit to the branch of your fork
+   &rarr; the PR gets updated automatically
+   &rarr; move the PR into `draft` mode until ready (then move to `ready for review`)

 10. PR review process successfully completed?
     Then the PR will be merged by any of the maintainers and it’s time for 🎉